AnantharamanLab/METABOLIC/README.md

 One could use this to test whether you have successfully installed all the prerequisites in a proper way.

-## Instructions on running test files
+## Instructions on running on real data
 Follow similar instructions for your real files.
 ```
 perl METABOLIC_v1.0.pl -in-gn [folder with all your genomes] -t [number of threads]